Emily Van Auken ’18 Earns Prestigious Undergraduate Scholarship from NOAA

-The Environmental Studies minor provides introductory knowledge in the environmental field, as well as the opportunity to connect the program to one’s major.
+The Environmental Sciences & Studies minor provides introductory knowledge in the environmental field, as well as the opportunity to connect the program to one’s major.
 The minor requires six courses.

 Stonehill offers an Engineering program in collaboration with The University of Notre Dame.

 Students in the 3+2 Engineering Program can receive a B.A. in Environmental Studies from Stonehill College and a B.S. in Environmental Engineering or Environmental Earth Sciences from the University of Notre Dame.